suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Integer indices are the default case as described in the previous section.
 An array of integers represents a list of the components (Set Component Index) to which each subsequent command applies.
 The value True replaces the list of component indices with the full list of components, as defined in the manifest.

-When a command is executed, it either 1. operates on the component identified by the component index if that index is an integer, or 2. it operates on each component identified by an array of indicies, or 3. it operates on every component if the index is the boolean True.
+When a command is executed, it

+1. operates on the component identified by the component index if that index is an integer, or
+2. it operates on each component identified by an array of indicies, or
+3. it operates on every component if the index is the boolean True.

 This is described by the following pseudocode:

 ~~~
-if component-index is true:
+if component-index is True:
     current-list = components
 else if component-index is array:
     current-list = [ components[idx] for idx in component-index ]